-- The Appointing Officer or Human Resources Director is authorized to adjust the compensation of a supervisory employee if: - 212. a. the supervisor, as part of the regular responsibilities of his/her class, supervises, directs, and is accountable and responsible for the work of subordinates: - 213. b. the supervisor actually supervises the technical content of subordinate work and possesses the education and/or experience appropriate to the technical assignment; 214. c. the organization is a permanent one approved by the Appointing Officer, Board or Commission where applicable, and is a matter of record based upon review and investigation by the Department of Human Resources: 215. d. the classifications of both the supervisor and the subordinate are appropriate to the organization and have a normal/logical nexus to each other; and 216. the compensation schedule of the supervisor is less than one full step e. (approximately 5%) over the employee supervised.
+The Appointing Officer or Human Resources Director is authorized to adjust the compensation of a supervisory employee if: 252. the supervisor, as part of the regular responsibilities of his/her class, a. supervises, directs, and is accountable and responsible for the work of subordinates; 253. b. the supervisor actually supervises the technical content of subordinate work and possesses the education and/or experience appropriate to the technical assignment; 254. the organization is a permanent one approved by the Appointing Officer, c.
+Board or Commission where applicable, and is a matter of record based upon review and investigation by the Department of Human Resources; 255. d. the classifications of both the supervisor and the subordinate are appropriate to the organization and have a normal/logical nexus to each other; and 256. the compensation schedule of the supervisor is less than one full step e. (approximately 5%) over the employee supervised.
 In determining the compensation grade of a classification being paid a flat rate, the flat rate will be converted to a bi-weekly rate and the compensation grade the top step of which is closest to the flat rate so converted shall be deemed to be the compensation grade of the flat rate classification.
-217. If all of the above conditions are met, the supervisory adjustment shall be granted as follows: The adjustment of compensation of the supervisor shall be 5% above 218. a. the base wage of the employee supervised.
-219. b.
+257. If all of the above conditions are met, the supervisory adjustment shall be granted as follows: 258.
+The adjustment of compensation of the supervisor shall be 5% above the a. base wage of the employee supervised.
+259. b.
 No supervisory adjustment may exceed two full steps (approximately 10%) over the supervisor's current basic compensation in any fiscal year.
-220. The compensation adjustment is retroactive to the date the employee c. became eligible, but not earlier than the beginning of the current fiscal year.
-221. d.
+The compensation adjustment is retroactive to the date the employee 260. c. became eligible, but not earlier than the beginning of the current fiscal year.
+261. d.
 Requests for adjustment must be submitted to DHR before the end of current fiscal year.
+262. An Appointing Officer requesting a supervisory adjustment under this e. section must notify the Department of Human Resources of what changes in organizational structure or compensation support the adjustment.